naplab/naplib-python/docs/overview.rst

 Python is a powerful programming language that allows concise expressions of network algorithms.
-Python has a vibrant and growing ecosystem of packages that mvlearn uses to provide more features such as numerical linear algebra.
-In order to make the most out of mvlearn you will want to know how to write basic programs in Python.
+Python has a vibrant and growing ecosystem of packages that naplib-python uses to provide more features such as numerical linear algebra.
+In order to use all the capabilities of naplib-python, you will want to know how to write basic programs in Python.
 Among the many guides to Python, we recommend the `Python documentation <https://docs.python.org/3/>`_.